 Statistical analyses

 Based on the success of BAM in modeling species distributions using climatic, topographic and landcover covariates (Cumming et al. 2014, Stralberg et al. 2015, Sólymos et al. 2020), we chose to model avian density as a function of the similar covariates (see below).
 However, unlike BAM, we chose to model avian density using a hierarchical modeling framework rather than using boosted regression trees.
 Given the high proportion of counts in our data consisting of repeated observations, the usual modeling approach for such data would entail using N-mixture models (Royle 2004).
-We chose not to use an N-mixture modeling approach because the method has met with several recent criticisms that call into question the ability of the models to reliably model both counts (N) and detection probability (p) from count data of unmarked individuals alone (Barker et al. 2018).
+We chose not to use an N-mixture modeling approach because the method has been met with several recent criticisms that call into question the ability of the models to reliably model both counts (N) and detection probability (p) from count data of unmarked individuals alone (Barker et al. 2018).
 Instead, we develop count models in which we simply treat repeated observations as repeated measurements of a mean density at a given SSU and instead account for detection probability using inclusion of statistical offsets estimated separately based on time-removal and distance estimation using the QPAD approach of BAM (Sólymos et al. 2013).

 To model species distribution, we assumed that geographically broad sampling would cross species range limits, and thus a large component of extra-binomial variation (or zero-inflation) in counts would caused by sampling beyond a species range extent.
 We therefore modeled counts as a zero-inflated Poisson process.
 Cumming et al. (2014) previously described the hierarchical nature of species responses to both climate and vegetation in the boreal region.
 Their models generally showed climatic variables tending to discriminate amongst species presence-absence whereas higher abundances tended to be driven by local vegetation (Cumming et al. 2014).
 In keeping with these findings, we generated initial models where the zero-inflation process was modeled as a function of climatic covariates, and the count component was modeled as a function of vegetation variables.

+Specifically, the observed count at site i on survey occasion t was modeled as: